 The sun was setting in the Peruvian jungle.
-Trees stood over two hundred feet tall and forty feet wide, their limbs crowded with orchids and other opportunistic plants fighting for sun and resources.
-On the ground, young trees struggled to reach the sun; vines and dense ferns vied for space among the fallen leaves and branches.
+Trees stood more than two hundred feet tall and forty feet wide, their limbs

-Miguel nodded, pointing at the clearing with bright green grass, a towering pyramid, partly covered in the growth of the jungle, remnants of smaller buildings.
-Behind the larger pyramid were smaller pyramids chocked with dirt and jungle.
+Miguel nodded, pointing at the clearing with bright green grass, a towering pyramid, partly covered in the growth of the jungle, and remnants of smaller buildings.
+Behind the

-They set up their campsite near the ruins of the largest pyramid.
-It brought back memories to the first time he and his brother had found the location, long since abandoned and only visited once before by outsiders.
-An impressive sight for the tourists who would get to see it, Sun thought, if he and his brother agreed to bring them this deep into the rainforest.
+The men set up their campsite near the ruins of the largest pyramid.
+It reminded Sun of the first time he and his brother had found the location, long since abandoned and visited only once by outsiders.
+An impressive sight for the tourists who would get to see it, if he and his brother agreed to bring them this deep into the rainforest.

-Miguel started the campfire and Sun skinned the fish he had caught in the river.
-They didn’t need to talk.
-Something that Sun appreciated about traveling in the Amazon with his brother.
+Miguel started the campfire and Sun cleaned the fish he had caught in the river.
+They didn’t need to talk- something that Sun appreciated about traveling in the Amazon with his brother.

-Although it was hot today, the light from the fire would be welcome and the heat would help dry their clothes, wet from the extreme humidity.
-While the fire licked at the kindling, he looked around.
+Although it was hot today, the light from the fire would be welcome, and the heat would help dry their clothes, wet from the extreme

 The place felt different.
-He knew there were millions of animals and bugs in the jungle, he could hear them pinging and chirping at every moment and could always spot something moving around him.
+Sun knew there were millions of animals and bugs in the jungle; he could hear them pinging and chirping at every moment and could always spot something moving around him.
 But this was not the same.
 He could swear someone was watching them.
 His back tingled.

-Sun looked over at the largest pyramid, a good six stories high.
+Sun looked over at the main pyramid, a good six stories high.
 There was no opening, no door or window.
 The jungle around him was dark, as always, and getting darker.

 “Yes?”
 Miguel looked up from the fire.